rBurgett/Backbone.js-with-IndexedDB-and-Dexie.js-Demo/README.md

 ###1.
 Open the DB

 Opening a DB using Dexie is simple.
-For this app, I opened a DB called "reasonDatabase", set its version to '1' and defined its structure, then told it to open!
+For this app, I opened a DB called `reasonDatabase`, set its version to `1`, defined its structure, then told it to open!

 ```
 App.db = new Dexie("reasonDatabase");